-- V. OLD BUSINESS - 1.
-Black History Month 2023 Activity/Contest.
+- VI.
+OLD BUSINESS - 1.
+Continued discussion regarding Black History Month and update on the 2023 Black History Activity/Contest.

 Councilor Rodriguez provided an update regarding the Black History Month Essay and Poster Contest Program noting that students have begun to submit their entries.
 She stated that she would be posting a reminder on social media and would also send a reminder to the School Principles about the February 22, 2023 Contest Deadline.
 She noted the Deadline was moved from February 20th to the 22nd because the schools were going to be closed over the long Presidents Day weekend.